 For military service members, veterans and often their spouses, the VA loan program is one of the most beneficial mortgage programs out there.
 Backed by the US Department of Veteran’s Affairs, these loans help reward members for their service to our country with limited or no down payments, no mortgage insurance requirements and fantastic interest rates for buyers.

-At Primary Residential Mortgage, we’re proud to offer quality VA loans as one of many home loan programs we provide.
+At Primary Residential Mortgage, we’re proud to offer quality VA loan Program as one of many home loan programs we provide.
 While qualification for VA loans tends to be very easy compared with many other loan types, there are still a few areas that may cause your VA loan application to be denied by an underwriter.
 Here are some of these possible causes, plus how to ensure they do not impact your VA loan application.

 Once the loan application process has begun, underwriters will be examining factors related to your employment and income.
 If you make a big change in employment during this period, the underwriter may consider your new income to be unreliable and may deny the loan based on limited income coming in.